 - Restoring of certification process: ASACB shall restore a certification that has been placed on suspension once all outstanding issues have been closed and verified as such through off-site or on-site review.

 - Withdrawal of certification process: ASACB may withdraw a certification as a direct result of but not limited to, non-performance of audits, miss-representation, non-closure of open corrective action, failure of the appeals process to close an open corrective action or at the request of the certified organization.

-- Reduction of certification process: ASACB may require that an organizations scope of certification be reduce should evidence be identified that the scope is no longer valid.
-ASACB will approve a request for scope reduction upon valid and verifiable objective evidence that the scope is no longer applicable to the organizations business.
+- Reduction of certification process: ASACB may require that an organization's scope of certification be reduced should evidence be identified that the scope of certification is no longer appropriate.
+ASACB will approve a request for scope reduction upon valid and verifiable objective evidence that the scope is no longer applicable to the organization's business.
 ASACB will refuse scope reduction as a means to avoid an audit non-conformance.